-- Prospective Education Abroad Program (EAP) participant- Walk-in advising only from 8:30 AM to 9:30 AM Monday through Friday.
-Bring copies of the course descriptions to have your courses evaluated once you have chosen one specific program. - Prospective International Opportunities Program (IOP) participant- Walk-in advising only from 8:30 AM to 9:30 AM Monday through Friday.
-The IOP Advance Contract online must be evaluated by UCI Admissions before our office can evaluate the courses.
-Bring course descriptions to have your courses evaluated once you have chosen one specific program.
+- Prospective Education Abroad Program (EAP) participant- Can make an appointment to speak with a Study Abroad Advisor in our office to review courses for EAP.
+Bring copies of the course descriptions to have your courses evaluated once you have chosen one specific program. - Prospective International Opportunities Program (IOP) participant- The IOP Advance Contract online must be evaluated by UCI

+Admissions before our office can evaluate the courses.

-• EAP/IOP Returner- Call (949) 824-6803 to schedule an appointment with an EAP/IOP Academic Counselor once grades have been posted on your UCI transcript (for EAP students) or official transcripts have been received (for IOP students).
+• EAP/IOP Returner- Call (949) 824-6803 to schedule an appointment with a Study Abroad Academic Counselor once grades have been posted on your UCI transcript (for EAP students) or official transcripts have been received (for IOP students).
 Make sure to bring course syllabi to the appointment.